aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/shapes-in-charts/_index.md

 The [**ShapeCollection**](https://reference.aspose.com/cells/javascript-cpp/shapecollection/) class provides a method named [**addPictureInChart(number, number, Uint8Array, number, number)**](https://reference.aspose.com/cells/javascript-cpp/shapecollection/#addPictureInChart-number-number-uint8array-number-number-), which is used to add a picture object to the chart.
 Following is the parameters list used for the method:

 - **top** – the vertical offset of the picture from the upper left corner in units of 1/4000 of the chart area.
-- **left** – the vertical offset of the picture from the upper left corner in units of 1/4000 of the chart area.
+- **left** – the horizontal offset of the picture from the upper left corner in units of 1/4000 of the chart area.
-- **stream** – a stream object which contains the image data.
+- **stream** – a stream object that contains the image data.
-- **widthScale** – the scale of image width, a percentage value.
+- **widthScale** – the scale of the image width, a percentage value.
-- **heightScale** – the scale of image height, a percentage value.
+- **heightScale** – the scale of the image height, a percentage value.

 The method returns an [**Picture**](https://reference.aspose.com/cells/javascript-cpp/picture/) object.
 The [**Picture**](https://reference.aspose.com/cells/javascript-cpp/picture/) class represents a picture object in the chart.

 The following example shows how to add a picture to the chart.
 The example utilizes the previous designer file (**exp_piechart.xls**) which has a chart in it.
 We use this file to insert an image into the chart.
-Below is the original code for adding picture to the chart.
+Below is the original code for adding a picture to the chart.

 ```html
 <!DOCTYPE html>